NLESC-JCER/cpp2wasm/README.md

 Where `nlohmann/json.hpp` is a JSON serialization/unserialization C++ header only library to convert a JSON string to and from a data type.

-This can be compile with
+This can be compiled with

 ```{.awk #build-cgi}
 g++ -Ideps cgi-newtonraphson.cpp -o ./cgi-bin/newtonraphson